kailaisun/satelite-data-collection/README.md

 # satelite-data-collection

-Updating..
+## Updating..

-For a given lat and long, this code can product the aligned the Singapore landuse map ([worldcover dataset](https://esa-worldcover.org/en)), the road network map (OSM), building height/presence map ([Openbuilding 2.5D](https://sites.research.google/gr/open-buildings/temporal/)), and the satellite image (Googlemap).
+For a given lat and long, this repo can produce the aligned Singapore land use map ([worldcover dataset](https://esa-worldcover.org/en)), the road network map (OSM), building height/presence map ([Openbuilding 2.5D](https://sites.research.google/gr/open-buildings/temporal/)), and the satellite image (Google map).

 ## Environment
 - The code is tested on python 3.10.